gerchomat/bootstrap-vue/src/components/table/README.md

 variable.
 You can use the scoped fields slot variable `detailsShowing` to determine the visibility of the `row-details` slot.

+In addition, you can use the `custom-row-detail-columns` property to define custom columns in the details slot.

 >**Note:** _If manipulating the `_showDetails` property directly on the item data (i.e. not via the `toggleDetails` function reference), the `_showDetails` propertly **must** exist in the items data for proper reactive detection of changes to it's value.
 Read more about